forest-fire/firemodel/docs/using/review-of-objects.md

 import FireModel from "firemodel";
 import { DB } from "abstracted-admin";
-const db = await DB.connect(); // instantiates and then waits for DB connection Firemodel.defaultDb = db; // sets the default DB for Record, List, and Watch
+const db = await DB.connect(); // instantiates and then waits for DB connection FireModel.defaultDb = db; // sets the default DB for Record, List, and Watch
 ```

 If you _do_ need multiple databases you can always include the database connection as part of the `options` parameters of any of the classes accessor methods.
 For instance: